Why should corporations maximize the common good, rather than just making sure they do no harm? Is it a moral imperative? A business imperative?

 development, corporate social engagement and cultural transformation.
 Gershon

-is the author of eleven books, including his recently published
+is the author of eleven books, including his recently published Social

 Change 2.0: A Blueprint for Reinventing Our World and Low Carbon Diet: A 30 Day Program to Lose 5,000 Pounds.
 He co-directs Empowerment Institute’s